HipsterZipster/aws-reinvent-2019/notes/2019-12-02/ARC203-Innovation.md

 ## netflix -0 culture

 - values are what we value
-- high peformance
+- high performance
-- freedom and reponsibility
+- freedom and responsibility
 - context not control
 - highly aligned loosely coupled
 - pay top of market